dangquyenbui-dotcom/downtime_tracker/README.md

 ### ✅ Production Scheduling Module

   * **Live ERP Data Grid**: Displays open sales orders from the read-only ERP database in an Excel-like grid, optimized for wide-screen desktop use.
+  * **Role-Based Access**: Access to the scheduling module is strictly controlled by membership in a dedicated `Scheduling_Admin` Active Directory group.
   * **Editable Projections**: Planners can directly input "No/Low Risk Qty" and "High Risk Qty" values into the grid, with changes saved instantly and automatically.
   * **Real-time Financial Calculations**: The grid dynamically updates dollar value columns as new quantities are entered.
-  * **Advanced Inventory Valuation**:
+  * **Advanced Financial Summaries**:
-      * **FG On Hand Value Cards**: The total value of Finished Goods on-hand inventory is split into two dynamically dated cards based on a monthly 19th-day cutoff, providing a forward-looking financial overview.
+      * **Multi-Period Inventory Valuation**: The total value of Finished Goods inventory is split into three dynamic, time-sensitive cards: inventory before the current production month, for the current month, and for the next month.
-      * **Net Quantity Calculation**: The 'Net Qty' column is now calculated as `Ord Qty - Cur.
-Level` - `On hand Qty` to provide a clear view of immediate production requirements.
+      * **Current Month Shipping Value**: A summary card displays the total dollar value of all products shipped in the current calendar month.
   * **Persistent Data Storage**: All planner-entered projections are saved to a dedicated `ScheduleProjections` table in the local `ProductionDB`, ensuring data integrity and separation from the ERP.
+  * **Customizable View**: Users can show or hide columns to customize their grid view, with preferences saved locally.

 ### ✅ Reporting & Analytics